-Real-time functional magnetic resonance imaging (rt-fMRI) in the processing of pain
+Real-time functional magnetic resonance imaging (rt-fMRI) in the

 IntroductionWe established an operant conditioning paradigm with subjects learning to differentially regulate the BOLD effects in the right anterior cingulate cortex (rACC) and the left posterior Insula (pInsL).
 The aim was to investigate whether it is possible to regulate activation in these pain processing areas in response to painful stimulation in a way that uncouples the response in these functionally related areas.

 MethodsWe measured 20 healthy subjects, split into two groups 10 subjects each.

 Group 1: mean age of 29 years (SD = 6.48, range: 20–41), four females (M = 27.0, SD = 3.92), and six males (M = 30.3, SD = 7.81)

 Group 2: mean age of 28 years (SD = 4.71, range: 22 - 35), six females (M = 29.0, SD = 5.25) and four males (M = 26.0, SD = 3.65)

 In the baseline session we applied painful electrical stimuli (approximately 70% above pain threshold) to the first segment of the fourth digit of the right hand using a stainless steel concentric bipolar needle electrode resulting in a clearly online localizable BOLD change in both the rACC and the pInsL (see Figure 1).